Defining Family Support

 - Measures of success are routinely included to facilitate evaluation based on attention to outcomes for service users, and thereby facilitate quality services based on best practice.

 Family Support should aim to enhance rather than diminish the confidence of those being supported.
 It requires professionals to behave as respectful allies as opposed to patronising experts.
 It needs to “wrap around” the particular circumstances and child rearing stage of the family.

-Family Support Project
+NTDC Family Support Projects

 “This analysis highlights areas that need to be challenged.
-As a forgotten town on so many levels I feel our town is on the up with the recent improvements.
-I’m looking forward to Roscrea’s future.” – Fionnuala Kenny Senior PPFS Manager with Tusla Mid-West.
+As a forgotten town on so many levels, I feel our town is on the up with the recent improvements.
+I’m looking forward to Roscrea’s future.”
+Fionnuala Kenny, Senior PPFS Manager with Tusla Mid-West.